UWindsor-Robotics-Tech/Proposed-Constitution/Board.md

 ## §8 Rules of Order, Authority, and Amendment
 1. The Board shall be governed by the [Robert's Rules of Order (Newly Revised)](http://rulesonline.com/) and/or any other rules that the Board may adopt by regulation (collectively "Rules of Order").
-2. This Constitution shall supersede the Rules of Order and procedure where they may inconsistent, but nothing in this constitution shall preclude the Board from restraining any authority granted by it to the Board.
+2. This Constitution shall supersede the Rules of Order and procedure where they may inconsistent, but nothing in this constitution shall preclude the Board from restraining any authority granted by it to the Board, except that the Board shall always have the authority to override or act notwithstanding its own rules or restraints
 3. The Board may not delegate any authority granted to it to any other person or body.
 4. The Board may amend this constitution by *two-thirds majority*.
-5. The Board shall have the authority to make regulations concerning anything which it is authorized to do, and with respect to the exercise of the authorities of the VGDC in manners which are not forbidden to it or granted exclusively elsewhere by this Constitution.
+5. The Board shall have the authority to make regulations concerning anything which it is authorized to do, and with respect to the exercise of the authorities of the UWin Robotics in manners which are not forbidden to it or granted exclusively elsewhere by this Constitution.
 6. Regulations made by the board shall be published in an area accessible to any General Member or to the UWSA, on request made to the President or Head of Operations.